unoplatform/workshops/simple-calc/modules/MVVM-XAML/01-Build your first Project/README.md

 ***

+> [!NOTE]
-> **NOTE:** After creating the SimpleCalculator application, open the Solution File (Visual Studio) or Solution Folder (Visual Studio Code) and ensure you can build and run the application.
+> After creating the SimpleCalculator application, open the Solution File (Visual Studio) or Solution Folder (Visual Studio Code) and ensure you can build and run the application.

 ## Prepare the Project